The Stunning: 2003-present

 2016 - Following a summer of festival shows, Steve was cast as Chet Baker in a Dutch-produced film My Foolish Heart about the jazz musician's last days in Amsterdam in 1988.
 The film is due for release in 2018.

 2017 - "Brighten up my Life", the Stunning’s first original single since 1993, was released in May 2017.
 They played a sold-out show in Dublin's Olympia Theatre on 6 October and announced a second for March 2018.
-Another new single "Always You" is released on 10 November and features the vocals of Danielle Harrison formerly of Irish electro-rock band Skindive.
+Another new single "Always You" is released on 10 November 2017 and features the vocals of Danielle Harrison formerly of Irish electro-rock band Skindive.
 The band finished the recording and mixing of the album Twice Around the World, which is due for release in March 2018.

 2018 - Twice Around the World, the band's first studio album in 26 years, was released on 16 March 2018.
 It features re-recordings of songs from 1992's Once Around the World, a cover of The Walls' "Carrying the Fire" from their 2012 album Stop the Lights, as well as the two new singles, "Brighten up my Life" and "Always You".

+2021 - The band recorded a live performance film in Dublin featuring an array of special guests: Mundy, Máirtín O’Connor, Camille O’Sullivan, Zoe Conway, Faye O’Rourke, Niwel Tsumbu, Shobsy and Jon O’Connell.
+It was screened on the national television station RTE One on 17th December 2023.

+2024 - The album "We Come Alive" was released on music streaming platforms in June.

+2025 - "Brewing up a Storm" was featured in the Netflix series 'House of Guinness' and opened up the band's music to listeners outside Ireland.

+2026 - "Brewing up a Storm" was featured in the MGM Plus series 'The Westies'.

 After The Stunning

 The founding members, brothers Steve and Joe Wall, formed the successful Irish band The Walls in 1998 releasing three acclaimed albums between 2000 and 2012.
 One of The Wall’s songs "Drowning Pool" - taken from the New Dawn Breaking album - was licensed for use in the opening credits in the movie Begin Again.

-Steve Wall is now also acting, and Joe Wall is lecturing at the music college BIMM, Dublin.
+Steve Wall is now also an actor appearing in many films and television series and Joe Wall is lecturing at the music college BIMM, Dublin.

 Derek Murray joined the Saw Doctors, and toured extensively in the US and UK.
 Jim Higgins spent a number of years playing around the world with Riverdance and since then has played with The Saw Doctors (drums), Altan (bodhrán, percussion) and Christy Moore (bodhrán, percussion).
-Cormac Dunne is a music teacher.
+Cormac Dunne is a music teacher and session drummer.